aruld/jersey-client-jboss-resource/README.md

         For Windows: JBOSS_HOME\bin\standalone.bat

-Build and Deploy the EAR
+Build and Deploy the WAR
 -------------------------

 1. Make sure you have started the JBoss Server as described above.